He Shou Wu Root: Blood Builder, Ultimate Health, and Longevity

 Since blood building herbs are rich in antioxidants too, they can also help improve memory and other cognitive problems that may be caused by free radical damage from aging.

-IT BOOSTS NUTRIENT TRANSPORT AND ENERGY
+BOOSTS NUTRIENT TRANSPORT AND ENERGY

 Believe it or not, nutrients are dependent on many factors in the blood to be absorbed easily and transform into energy and vitality.

-Thus, blood building can really boost the body’s ability to get all the nutrients it needs, while really ramping up energy levels—especially when paired with eating nutrient dense foods.
+Thus, blood building can boost the body’s ability to get all the nutrients it needs, while really ramping up energy levels—especially when paired with eating nutrient dense foods.

 But it doesn’t end there.
 The antioxidants that trigger blood building may also switch on autophagy—a natural bodily process that helps clean out damaged cells and releases better energy levels through effects on mitochondria.